mlz-ictrl/nicos/doc/source/classes/tas.rst

 These classes are specific to the operation of triple-axis spectrometers.

-All classes described here are re-exported in the :mod:`nicos.devices.tas` module, so for example both ``nicos.devices.tas.Monochromator`` and ``nicos.devices.tas.mono.Monochromator`` are valid entries for the class name in a setup file.
+All classes described here are re-exported in the :mod:`nicos.devices.tas` module, so for example both ``devices.tas.Monochromator`` and ``devices.tas.mono.Monochromator`` are valid entries for the class name in a setup file.

 .. module:: nicos.devices.tas.mono